syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/text-visualization.md

 #### Set line background for current line

-Background format can be customized for the current line using `SetSelectionBackColor` method, where format for the line can be specified.
+Background format can be customized for the current line using `SetSelectionBackColor` function, where format for the line can be specified.

 {% tabs %}